Window System Integration (WSI)

 specifies the application’s preferred full-screen presentation behavior.

-If this structure is not present, fullScreenExclusive
+If this structure is not present, fullScreenExclusive is considered to

-be VK_FULL_SCREEN_EXCLUSIVE_DEFAULT_EXT
+be VK_FULL_SCREEN_EXCLUSIVE_DEFAULT_EXT.

 To specify compression properties for the swapchain images in this